kywleon/bidding-app/README.md

 ## 🏗️ Architecture Decisions

 ### 1. Amounts stored in cents (integers)

 All bid amounts are stored as **integer cents** instead of `DECIMAL`.
 This eliminates floating-point comparison bugs, makes sorting correct, and avoids precision loss in JSON.

-### 2. Laravel Reverb over Pusher
+### 2. Pusher Channels for WebSocket

-Using **Laravel Reverb** (official first-party WebSocket server) means zero external service dependency, no usage limits, and the same Laravel Echo API on the frontend.
+Using **Pusher Channels** (free tier) for WebSocket broadcasting instead of self-hosted Reverb.
+This avoids the limitation of cloud platforms (like Railway free tier) that only expose a single HTTP port, making WebSocket connections impossible without a dedicated service.

 ### 3. `ShouldBroadcastNow` for instant delivery

 Events use `ShouldBroadcastNow` (synchronous) instead of `ShouldBroadcast` (queued).
 This guarantees WebSocket messages are sent immediately without needing a separate queue worker.

 ### 4. Pinia store with WebSocket patch updates

 All real-time state lives in Pinia.
 WebSocket events call `applyBidPlaced` / `applyStatusChange` to patch state in-place — no full page refresh or API re-fetch needed.

 ---